 Department Reps are recruited to represent the views of students at both the Department and College level.
 They create an essential link between Course Reps and senior members of staff within their particular Department and College.
 They attend regular meetings with the Students' Union and contribute at Department and College level meetings.
 They will also work with you to support you in your role.

-It is important that you know who is your Department Rep is and that you communicate with them on a regular basis so they are kept in the loop about what is happening on each course.
+It is important that you know who your Department Rep is and that you communicate with them on a regular basis so they are kept in the loop about what is happening on each course.

-Department Reps have the responsibility of communicating with the Vice President Education (VPE) and your Student Engagement, Representation and Communications Coordinator (ARC) to ensure that student feedback results in action.
+Department Reps have the responsibility of communicating with the Vice President Eduction and your school or institute's Academic Representation Coordinator (ARC) to ensure that student feedback results in action.

-Find out who your Department Rep is here: worcsu.com/yourvoice/reps
+Find out who your Department rep is here: worcsu.com/yourvoice/reps